-The passage of the Cottage Food Law in Minnesota has changed sections of current legislation under MS 28A.15, specifically, subdivisions 9 and 10.
-This new law affects all persons selling food formally under 28A.15 subdivisions 9 and 10, and persons starting business on or after July 1, 2015.
+The passage of the Cottage Food Law in Minnesota in 2015 changed sections of the legislation under Minnesota Statute 28A.15, specifically, subdivisions 9 and 10.
+This new law, Minnesota Statute 28A.152 - Licensing Food Handlers: Cottage Food Exemption (EXT), also called the Cottage Food Law, affects all persons selling food formally under 28A.15 subdivisions 9 and 10, and persons starting business on or after July 1, 2015.

 Q: Is there a cost to registration or a limit on the amount of food I can sell?

-A: You must pay a fee of $50 if you sell more than $5,000 but less than $18,000 in a calendar year.
-If you sell less than $5000 there is no fee.
+A: The cost of registration is determined by annual sales based on the calendar year, which begins on January 1 and ends on December 31.
+You must pay a fee of $50 if you sell more than $5,000 up to $18,000 in a calendar year.
+If you sell less than $5,000 in a year there is no fee.
 You are limited to $18,000 dollars in food sales in any calendar year.
-If you sell more than $18,000 you need a license.
-A calendar year is January 1st. through December 31st.
+If you sell more than $18,000, you need a food license and meet applicable laws for making and selling food.

 Q: How do I calculate my food sales?

-A: On the day you register your food sales are $0.
-The next time you register you calculate your sales based on what you sold last year.
-This is an honor system, however MDA may look at your records and you are required to pay tax on your income.
-When you register you will need a social security number or Minnesota tax ID.
+A: When you register with the Minnesota Department of Agriculture (MDA) for the first time, your food sales are $0.
+The next time you register, you calculate your sales based on what you sold the previous registration year.
+You do not need to submit any sales records prior to registration, however MDA may review records to determine compliance with the law.
+Be aware that you are required to pay tax on your income.
+When you register you will need to provide a social security number or Minnesota Tax ID number.

 Q: How long is my registration good for?